Recombinant human parathyroid hormone: Medical uses

-Natpara is indicated as an adjunct to calcium and vitamin D to control hypocalcemia in people with hypoparathyroidism.
+Recombinant human parathyroid hormone (Natpara) is indicated as an adjunct to calcium and vitamin D to control hypocalcemia in people with hypoparathyroidism.
+Recombinant human parathyroid hormone (Natpar) is indicated as adjunctive treatment of adults with chronic hypoparathyroidism who cannot be adequately controlled with standard therapy alone.

-Preotact was approved by the European Medicines Agency for the treatment of osteoporosis in postmenopausal women at high risk of fractures, but the marketing authorisation has been withdrawn at the manufacturer's request.
+Recombinant human parathyroid hormone (Preotact) is indicated for the treatment of osteoporosis in postmenopausal women at high risk of fractures, but the marketing authorization has been withdrawn at the manufacturer's request.